The Complete Guide to Microdosing Weed

 Why Is Microdosing Weed Popular?

-One look at Google search trends over the past five years shows that the interest in microdosing has significantly spiked since 2018.
+One look at Google search trends over the past five years shows that the interest in microdosing has more than tripled since 2016, with a notable spike during the height of the pandemic in 2020.
 Most popular sources for information show that this method is a way for first-time marijuana users to get acquainted with the plant and its effects.
 While it is a great way to ease into regular use, it has multiple benefits:

 - Microdosing eliminates the “high”: it allows the user to reap the “functional” boost benefits without the body/mind high, which can be an obstacle in completing daily activities.